baduyne/Age-Gender-Prediction-from-Face-Images-using-CNN/README.md

 Demo:
 ![Demo](demo.gif)

-(づ｡◕‿‿◕｡)づ 💕 Thank you for your intrest on my project.
+(づ｡◕‿‿◕｡)づ 💕 Thank you for your interest on my project.